 The ocean swells were of deepest blue-black, lifting and dropping in unending rhythm, like a heartbeat, like a drumbeat, like a dance.
 In the predawn darkness, the moonlight shimmered off the breakers, flickering, rippling.

 Kunchen looked down at the deep from the head of his Sky Bison, watching the waves rise and fall.
 He normally found watching the sea to be very calming to his spirit, but that night he could not fall back to sleep, no matter how he willed it.

 Kunchen turned around, and saw his sister-in law, Tashi, looking at him in the moonlight.
 He smiled sheepishly.
 "No. I don't know why.
 I just can't."

 "Well, I know why I can't."

 "I'm too excited!
-I dreamt of the dragons.
+I keep thinking about the dragons.
 Oh, I just can't wait, Kunchen!
 I've never seen a dragon before."

 "I'm surprised.
 Haven't you been to the Fire Nation before?"

 "Yes, of course!
 But dragons were never around when I was there."
 The fifteen-year old pouted slightly.

 "Well, we'll see them soon.
 I promised Nyima that I would get their blessing for our child, and I will.

 "Hmm?
 What about me?"
 The third rider on the bison (and the fourth as well, to judge by the size of her abdomen) stretched and yawned before pushing herself upright off her pad of blankets.
 She blinked around blearily.